liamwalsh1980/Milestone-Project-1/README.md

 * Sub header 'Routines and good habits' with a paragraph.
 * Sub header 'Tips for Parenting a Child on the Autism Spectrum' with a paragraph.
 * Sub header 'Encouraging a Non-Verbal Child to Communicate' with a paragraph.
-    - All above sub headers and corresponding paragraphs have been placed in a text box giving the user the option to pick which one to read.
-Each text box has a scroll option making it easy to read whichever article the user is interested in.
+    - All above sub headers and corresponding paragraphs have been placed in a text box as an article.
+All paragraphs are collapsed by default giving the user the option to pick which one to read.
+Each text box header has a widget next to it and when a header of an article is hovered over it changes colour to show the user this is clickable.
 * A sub header 'The next step' with a short paragraph.
 * A 'SUBSCRIBE FOR FREE' button linked to the subscribe page.
 * External link logos to three charities.